superseriousbusiness/gotosocial/README.md

 ### Local-only posting

 Sometimes you only want to talk to people you share an instance with.
-GoToSocial supports this via local-only posting, which ensures that your post stays on your instance only.
+GoToSocial supports this via local-only posting, which ensures that your post stays on your instance only, even if it gets boosted.
+They also do not show up in the web interface, and are not accessible publicly via URL.
 (Local-only posting is currently dependent on client support.)

 ### RSS feed